Town of Spiritualists

 Though official publications talk of extending a "spiritual carpet of friendship," there have been as many as five separate spiritualist groups sparring for dollars and attention in this tiny town.

-Well over two dozen psychic mediums are in residence.
-Stroll along Cassadaga's streets and you'll see lots of people sitting on screened front porches.
-You might feel their third eyes silently watching as you walk by, an astral wi-fi network downloading brainwaves...
+Nearly 80 psychic mediums call Cassadga home.
+Stroll along the streets and you'll see lots of people sitting on screened front porches.
+You might feel their third eyes silently watching as you walk by, an astral wi-fi network downloading brainwaves....

-The historic Cassadaga Hotel offers easy access to local mediums.
-To clear the spiritual pathways, guest rooms have no phones or tvs, and no hot water after ten o'clock.
+The historic Cassadaga Hotel offers easy access to its own mediums (Although they are a rival group from the front porch mediums).
+To clear the spiritual pathways, guest rooms have no phones or TVs, and no hot water after ten o'clock.